cofoundry-cms/Cofoundry.Docs/src/Content Management/Page Templates.md

         )
     {
         // Constructor injection is supported
-        // Here we make use of the same helpers used in the default PageViewModelBuilder class _pageViewModelFactory = pageViewModelFactory;
+        // Here we make use of the same helpers used in the base class _pageViewModelFactory = pageViewModelFactory;
         _pageViewModelMapper = pageViewModelMapper;
     }